What are some other applications for vacuum excavation?

 I have several different utilities to install; can you install more than on conduit at a time?

 Yes.
-With directional boring, we can pull back a variety of conduits ranging from 1 PVC conduit to and beyond 12 PVC conduits at one time.
 With auger boring or tunneling, we can install a steel sleeve then a variety of conduits or pipes into that casing.

 What are the largest and smallest bores you can accomplish?

-We can install pipes starting at 1/2” PVC or rigid conduit using directional boring and piercing tools under driveways, roadways and railroad tracks.
+We can install casing as small as 12″ in diameter to carry small utilities.
 On record, our largest pipe installed is a 120” (10’ diameter) steel casing under an intersection in south Phoenix.
 Whatever size or type of product line you need installed, we have the ability to accomplish your request and can advise you on what size is appropriate depending on utility size, type, and product specifications.

 What is the longest bore you can perform?